IEvangelist/profanity-filter/README.md

 |--|--|--|
 | `token` | The GitHub token used to update the issues or pull requests with.
 Example, `secrets.GITHUB_TOKEN`. | `true` |
 | `replacement-type` | The type of replacement method to use when profane content is filtered.
 Valid values are, `Asterisk` or `Emoji`. | `false` (default: `Asterisk`) |

+### Replacement types

+Each replacement type corresponds to a different way of replacing profane content.
+The following represents the available replacement types:

+- `ReplacementType.Asterisk`: Replaces profane content with asterisks.
+For example, a swear word with four letters would look like this `****`.
+- `ReplacementType.Emoji`: Replaces profane content with a random swear emoji.
+For example, a swear word with four letters could look like this `💩`.
+- `ReplacementType.RandomAsterisk`: Replaces profane content with a random number of asterisks.
+For example, a swear word with four letters could look like any value between `*` and `****`.
+- `ReplacementType.MiddleAsterisk`: Replaces profane content with asterisks, but only in the middle of the word.
+For example, a swear word with four letters could look like this `f**k`.
+- `ReplacementType.MiddleSwearEmoji`: Replaces profane content with a random swear emoji, but only in the middle of the word.
+For example, a swear word with four letters could look like this `f🤬k`.
+- `ReplacementType.VowelAsterisk`: Replaces profane content with asterisks, but only the vowels.
+For example, a swear word with four letters could look like this `sh*t`.